Maismaus/Maismaus.github.io/content/posts/workingasamendixdeveloper.md

 draft: false
 ---

-*Here's the deal* – you're 20-something years old, freshly graduated off college.
+*Here's the deal* – you're 20-something years old, freshly graduated from college.
 Maybe you've flirted with coding in the past, hacked your way through a few websites and generally have affinity with modern technology.
 Or perhaps you are a psychology student and enjoyed working with statistics.
 You're starting to realise that you have to pay those bills eventually. **You'll need to find yourself one of them jobs.**

 Before I started working as a Mendix developer I had serious doubts about my future career path.
 I liked writing code, but I didn't see myself doing that all day, every day.
 But I did like building things.
 I like looking back at a days' work and seeing the results.
 That's what building software is.
 I didn't know about low code until I was approached by my previous employer who explained the Mendix platform to me.